MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parseurlqueryfunction.md

 ## Arguments

-*query*: A string represents a url query.
+*query*: A string representing a URL query.

 > [!NOTE]
-> Input format should follow URL query standards (key=value& ...)
+> The input format should follow URL query standards (key=value& ...).

 ## Returns